aws-robotics/cloudwatchmetrics-ros1/README.md

 This node will require the following AWS account IAM role permissions:
 - `cloudwatch:PutMetricData`

-### Binaries
-On Ubuntu you can install the latest version of this package using the following command

-        sudo apt-get update
-        sudo apt-get install -y ros-$ROS_DISTRO-cloudwatch-metrics-collector

 ### Building from Source

 To build from source you'll need to create a new workspace, clone and checkout the latest release branch of this repository, install all the dependencies, and compile.
 If you need the latest development features you can clone from the `master` branch instead of the latest release branch.
 While we guarantee the release branches are stable, __the `master` should be considered to have an unstable build__ due to ongoing development.